VP's Work for Equity Informed by Her Latinx Culture

 A lot of us in this profession say racism is a public health issue.
 Racism for all communities of color is a determinant of how healthy we're going to be.

-Without COVID, on any regular day, our health, in general, is disproportionately impacted by racism.
+Our health, in general, is disproportionately impacted by racism.
 Then you start layering on that your community is being targeted and you don't have access to jobs that allow you to work virtually.
 At the same time, employers are asking people of color to show up like they're just dealing with the regular things everyone else is.
 It leads to employers not addressing the whole person.

 So many BIPOC (Black, Indigenous and people of color) folks die early because we face this level of trauma and stress, and we just keep going.
 (Read more about how racism may shorten lifespans of people of color.)
 It's been normalized for us to not have access to resources to deal with mental health and physical health.
 We've also normalized the pain.
 You still have to show up no matter what.
 Quitting your job is not an option.
-We glamorize that we are able to persevere, overcome barriers and work through pain.
+We glamorize that we can persevere, overcome barriers and work through pain.
 I don't want suffering and persevering through pain to be the part of our culture that my children identify with.

 When we try to decolonize the way we think, we have to also try to decolonize where we place our suffering.